Ovi3/pstdio/README.md

 pstdio data /x \\x02\\x03\\x04\\x05
 ```
 3. Then execute the 'call `<read@plt>`', the data you enter will be input.
 4. Or you can type 'psdtio file /path/to/data'.
-In the case, data of the file will bu input.
+In this case, data of the file will be input.